muhammadhassan8805-source/Radar-Sensor-System/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

 A servo-driven ultrasonic radar system built with an Arduino Uno.
 An HC-SR04 ultrasonic sensor is mounted on a servo motor to sweep across a 180° field of view, measuring distance at each angle to detect nearby objects across its sweep path.
-Designed, wired, and simulated using Cricut Design Space (or your preferred designer layout).
+Designed, wired, and simulated using Cirkit Designer.

 ---